Skip to content

 [FromWorld]

-In the rare case where a job is scheduled manually without using the Trecs source generator (e.g., a third-party job or a custom scheduling pattern), you can register it with the world so the dependency tracker knows about them, using TrackExternalJob:
+When a job is scheduled manually without the Trecs source generator (e.g., a third-party job or custom scheduling pattern), register it with the world so the dependency tracker knows about it, via TrackExternalJob on the system's WorldAccessor:

 JobHandle handle = myJob.Schedule(count, batchSize);